 So, taste a Vaillons made by Fevre, and one produced by Moreau or Dauvissat.
 The differences in taste may be striking.
 Remember that the best Chablis producers have strong views about their wine.
 They ask themselves: should it be aged in oak, or stainless steel?
 The former would result in a weightier wine, but some producers would say, not a true Chablis.

 But you may wish to join me with a glass of Fevre’s Champs Royaux.
-This is a bargain wine made by Fevre .
-It is made from grapes that are grown on small plots of land classified as Premier Cru.
+This is a great example of a bargain wine.
+It is made by Fevre from grapes grown on small plots of land classified as Premier Cru.
 Since the plots are small, he blends the wine with grapes that are not Premier Cru; thus creating a delicious wine at a low price point.
 A glass of chilled Champs Royaux may well be your own favorite aperitif – and save your Scotch for after dinner!